ignacoder/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 9 - Creates a C program that prints all possible combinations of single-digit numbers.

-Task 10 - Creates a C program that
+Task 10 - Creates a C program that prints different combinations of two digits.

 Task 11 - Creates a C program that